 Lenders use two main guidelines to determine how much mortgage you would qualify for.

-Gross debt-service ratio should be less than 32%
+Your gross debt-service ratio should be less than 32%.

 Gross monthly income

-Total debt-service ratio should be less than 40%
+Your total debt-service ratio should be less than 40%.

 Gross monthly income